dylanpieper/chatalot/README.md

 3. If it fails again, wait for (delay × `backoff_factor`)
 4. Continue until success or `max_retries` is reached

+⚠️ The retry function is not smart and will retry even if over something dumb like an invalid API key.

 ### Sound Notifications

 Toggle sound notifications on batch completion, interruption, and error: